Board of Directors

 Pamela Forward, MA, GCCR - President

-Pamela Forward is a workplace mediator and researcher.
-A graduate of Carleton University (BA Political Science, Graduate Studies in Conflict Resolution, MA Legal Studies) and a former registered nurse, Pamela has had a varied career in government (federal public service and advisor to federal cabinet Ministers), business and health care.
+Pamela Forward is a workplace mediator, researcher and founding Director of Whistleblowing Canada.
+A graduate of Carleton University (BA Political Science, Graduate Studies in Conflict Resolution, MA Legal Studies) and a former registered nurse, Pamela has had a varied career in business, health care and government (federal public service and advisor to federal cabinet Ministers).
 Over the years, much of her work has been with people in conflict and crisis situations.
 As well, she has coached new mediators in Carleton University’s, Department of Law- Conflict Resolution Program, and law students in the University of Ottawa, Department of Law.

 Jennifer Fraser, PhD - Director, Secretary